-- Identify a foreign seller and manufacturer(s) capable of participating in the program - Negotiate drug prices from the foreign seller/manufacturer that will yield savings under the program - Relabel and repackage the product - Provide logistics support in transporting the eligible drugs into the U.S., including customs clearance, ensuring all laboratory testing is complete, and that the product is trackable and traceable throughout the supply chain. - Distributing the imported eligible drugs to the end user (pharmacies dispensing on behalf of the state programs).
+- Work with Methapharm Inc. to import prescription drugs from Canada - Negotiate drug prices from Methapharm Inc./manufacturer that will yield savings under the program - Relabel and repackage the product - Provide logistics support in transporting the eligible drugs into the U.S., including customs clearance, ensuring all laboratory testing is complete, and that the product is trackable and traceable throughout the supply chain. - Distributing the imported eligible drugs to the end user (pharmacies dispensing on behalf of the state programs).

 LifeScience Logistics, LLC is an experienced provider focused solely on the health care supply chain.
 They are a Verified-Accredited Wholesale Distributor (VAWD), ISO 13485 certified, licensed in all 50 States, and have an excellent state and federal audit/inspection history.
 They are also fully compliant with the Drug Supply Chain Security Act (DSCSA) requirements.
-The State is confident in their ability to meet the all expectations related to safety and efficacy and will describe how it anticipates those requirements will be met throughout the SIP.
+The State is confident in their ability to meet all expectations related to safety and efficacy and will describe how it anticipates those requirements will be met throughout the SIP.